-English to Spanish Translations
+Professional English to Spanish Translations

-Why it is different than plain 'Spanish translations'?
+Why it is different from plain Spanish translations?

 - Content developed in the US, England, or Australia in their native varieties of English